albertoguilabert/heston-model-calibration/README.md

 - **Excel/CSV adapter** for converting Bloomberg-style IV tables into a long-format DataFrame.
 - A complete **calibration workflow** using Differential Evolution + L-BFGS-B, with bid/ask and smile visualization.

-> ⚠️ For research and educational purposes only.
-Validate before production use.

 ---

 ## Features